DAYTON, Ohio – The Memorial Day tornadoes left damage and destruction that is still being felt by families across the Miami Valley.

 For individuals seeking assistance, the resource center can be contacted through their Facebook page or reaching out through Shiloh Church.
 The church does require that individuals have documentation proving their hardships or an address in a tornado-affected area.

 “This is going to be ongoing for a while,” Moore said.
-“There’s people that are still homeless and suffering.”Grab the FREE WDTN News App for iPhone or Android.
+“There’s people that are still homeless and suffering.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.